 Minutes of Parkwood Residents Association Meeting, February 6, 2017

 The meeting was called to order by Kira Lueders, president.
 Thirty-nine persons were present.
 Participants introduced themselves sharing what street they lived on and how many years they had resided in Parkwood.
-PRA Business
+Many had resided in the neighborhood for 30-40 years and few since the houses in Parkwood were first built in the 1950’s.PRA Business

 Minutes of the October 2016 PRA meeting were approved.